jessicarush/python-notes/deployment.md

 ### Renewing your SSL certificates

 At some point you will receive an email reminder that your certificate(s) are up for renewal.
+Also, you can check the expiration date of your certificates through the browser by clicking on the lock icon next to the url.
 SSH into your server and run the following command from any directory:
 ```
 $ sudo certbot renew
 ```